Anisotropic Special Relativity: Results and Discussion

-In ASR, we just need to lower the indices of any contravariant vector or tensor with the anisotropic metric $\mathscr{g}$.
-This gives the inner product of two arbitrary vectors $v^{\mu}$ and $u^{\mu}$ as

-where ${(v_\mu u^\mu)}^{SR}$ is the inner product of the vectors in SR. In the case that at least one of the two vectors is parallel to the preferred direction ($v^1=v^2=0$ or $u^1=u^2=0$) or its $x$- and $y$-component are equal ($v^1=v^2$ or $u^1=u^2$), the inner product reduces down to its SR version.

-In order to make an anisotropic quantum field theory, one can promote any Lagrangian by replacing the isotropic inner product of any pair of covariant/contravariant indices with its anisotropic version.
-For example, the Dirac Lagrangian for the fermions can be modified to
+In order to make an anisotropic quantum field theory, our procedure is to promote any Lagrangian by replacing the isotropic inner product of any pair of covariant-contravariant indices with its anisotropic version.
+Similar to the Majorana Lagrangian of left-handed neutrinos, the Dirac Lagrangian for the fermions can be modified to